Photos: 'Whole town went and dissolved into ashes,' Hawaii lieutenant governor says

 Wildfires in Hawaii have closed roads and schools, prompted thousands of evacuations, and caused severe destruction in the historic town of Lahaina on Maui, after dry conditions and high winds helped whip up fires that swept through Maui and the Big Island on Tuesday night.
-Maui County officials confirmed 36 fatalities related to the fires on Wednesday.
+Maui County officials confirmed 17 additional fatalities on Thursday related to the fires, in addition to the 36 confirmed Wednesday, bringing the death toll to 53.

 Loading...